Abu Dhabi Film Festival

-The Abu Dhabi Film Festival (ADFF; مهرجان أبو ظبي السينمائي), formerly the Middle East International Film Festival, was an international film festival held in the city of Abu Dhabi, United Arab Emirates from 2007 to 2015.
+The Abu Dhabi Film Festival (ADFF; مهرجان أبو ظبي السينمائي), formerly the Middle East International Film Festival (MEIFF), was an international film festival held in the city of Abu Dhabi, United Arab Emirates from 2007 to 2015.

 History

-The Middle East International Film Festival debuted in 2007 with 152 movies and 186 screenings shown in five Abu Dhabi venues.
+The Middle East International Film Festival (MEIFF) debuted in 2007, in an effort to rival the "cultural dominance of Dubai", with 152 movies and 186 screenings shown in five Abu Dhabi venues.
 It was established with the support of H.E.
 Mohammed Khalaf AL Mazroui as General Director of the Abu Dhabi Authority for Culture & Heritage (ADACH), and Nashwa Al Ruwaini as executive director.
-In 2008, Lebanese filmmaker Imad DeirAtany joined the team of more than 200 staff members.
+In 2008, Lebanese filmmaker Imad DeirAtany joined the team.
+In its first few editions, it aimed to showcase international films.

-In 2010, ADACH developed the festival's brand and changed its name from MEIFF to Abu Dhabi Film Festival.
-With a new branding scheme, the 2010 ADFF made an effort to distinguish itself from the many other festivals in the Persian Gulf region.
+In 2010, for the 4th edition of the festival, ADACH developed the festival's brand and changed its name to Abu Dhabi Film Festival.
+Peter Scarlet, former artistic director of the San Francisco International Film Festival and Tribeca Film Festival, was appointed director of the festival, and its focus changed to showcasing Arab cinema as well as bringing quality international films to Arab audiences.

 In 2011, the Abu Dhabi Film Festival launched the SANAD development and post-production fund for cineastes from the Arab world.
 With the goal of encouraging independent and auteur-based cinema, eligible filmmakers had access to grants, screenwriting workshops, and personal meetings with industry mentors and experts.

 From 2012, the festival was part of the Abu Dhabi Media Zone Authority, specifically under Media Zone Events and powered by its partner company, twofour54.
+In August 2012, Scarlet left the role, shortly before the event was staged in October of that year, and his colleague Ali Al Jabri took over the position.

-It was officially scrapped after eight editions in 2015.
+ADFF was officially scrapped after eight editions in 2015.